Himachal man who lost his memory reunited with family after 45 years | Entertainment

 Himachal man who lost his memory reunited with family after 45 years

-A 16-year-old boy from Himachals Sirmaur district, who went missing after losing his memory due to a head injury, was reunited with his family members after 45 years following another head bump that brought his memory back.Heart-touching scenes were witnessed when Rikhi, now known as Ravi Chaudhary, returned to his native Nadi village, near Nahan, last week, along with his wife and children.
+Just 16 went he went missing after losing his memory due to a head injury, a 61-year-old has been reunited with his family following another head bump that brought it all back, a miracle story from Himachal Pradesh that could be straight out of a Bollywood playbook.Rikhi then and Ravi Chaudhary now returned to Nadi village in Sirmaur district last week with his wife and children.

 - Country: